jokot/stream-hud/apps/hud-controller/README.md

-# Stream HUD Controller
+# HUD Controller

-A cross-platform Electron tray application that provides global keyboard shortcuts for controlling the Stream HUD checklist.
-Works even when other applications (like OBS or games) are in focus.
+A desktop Electron application that provides global keyboard shortcuts and system tray integration for controlling the Stream HUD checklist system.

+## 🎯 Purpose

+The HUD Controller acts as the command center for streamers, allowing them to control their checklist overlay without switching focus from their streaming software or games.
+It runs silently in the background and communicates with the WebSocket service to update the overlay in real-time.

-## Features
+## ✨ Features

-- **Global Shortcuts**: Control checklist from anywhere, even when other apps are focused
+- ⌨️ **Global Shortcuts**: Control checklist from anywhere on your system
-- **System Tray Integration**: Minimal UI with tray menu for easy access
+- 🖥️ **System Tray**: Minimal interface with quick access
+- 🚀 **Auto-Launch**: Starts automatically with your system
-- **Real-time Sync**: WebSocket connection with fallback to HTTP polling
+- 🔄 **Real-time Sync**: WebSocket communication with overlay
-- **Cross-platform**: Works on Windows, macOS, and Linux
+- 🎮 **Gaming Friendly**: Works even when games are in fullscreen
+- ⚙️ **Configurable**: Customizable shortcuts and settings

+## 🛠️ Technology Stack

+- **Electron 27** - Cross-platform desktop framework
+- **TypeScript** - Type-safe development
+- **Electron-Vite** - Fast build tool for Electron
+- **WebSocket Client** - Real-time communication
-- **Auto-start**: Optional system startup integration
+- **Auto-Launch** - System startup integration
-- **Secure**: Local-only communication with admin token authentication

 ## Quick Start